 You’ve heard of avocado toast, but what about gold-leaf rainbow toast?
 Now that’s something worth whatever it costs!

 I’ll be darned if this isn’t the most heavenly bowl of food I have ever seen in my entire life.
 According to the_sunkissed_kitchen, the blue base is bluemajik-stained coconut yogurt.

 Can you believe that these rainbow crepe cakes are completely vegan?
 I bet they are as delicious as they look.

 Did you ever think a burger could be so colorful and devoid of brown?
 This mango breakfast burger full of yummy fruits is gorgeous.

 Chia will keep you satisfied for a long time, curbing unhealthy cravings.
-When it’s rainbow?
+When it’s a rainbow?
 That’s just a bonus.

 A snack plate of champions for all ages, dyed with natural fruit juices and that trusty bluemajik spirulina.
 This is a true work of art.